ninaflinn/my-first-app/README.md

 Obtain an [API Key from Alphavantage](https://www.alphavantage.co/support/#api-key) or from the prof (`ALPHAVANTAGE_API_KEY`).

+You must first follow the [setup instructions](https://github.com/prof-rossetti/intro-to-python/blob/main/notes/python/packages/sendgrid.md) to create an account, verify your account, setup a single sender, and obtain an API Key.

 Create a ".env" file and paste in the following contents: